9ae/ace/wiki/vault/c.yule.md

 Yule is a noble heroic character subverted.
 While he wants to live by a good moral code, he betrays his tribe because he believes that unity will be for the greater good.
 Unlike most hero-types he is not single sighted and blind, the complexity of his character lies in him being able to make compromises.

 His adoptive mother Benedetta, named Erik after her lost son.

 *What is the best thing that happend in their life?*
+Joining the order and serving a greater purpose.

 *What is the worst thing that happend in their life?*
+Betraying his tribe to join the Order.

 ## Learned their lie